 SUSTAINABLE SUMMITS CONFERENCE PROGRAM: SCHEDULE AND MAIN TRACKS

-• Sustainable Practices and Solutions: Education and field-tested practice for land managers and users.
-July 21, Monday
+• Sustainable Practices and Solutions: THIS WORKS.
+Education and field-?tested practice for land managers and users.
+(July 21, Monday)

 Getting it right from the start often involves many stakeholders including property owners, guides and local indigenous peoples.
 We will tackle this complex issue since planning is a necessary step for long term backcountry management and is a precursor to implementation.
 We will review case studies of successful planning – and cover some of the pitfalls.